esoptron/esoptron-libretro-docs-assets-1/README.md

 Esoptron Libretro Docs Assets

-I'm storing up Libretro/Docs webms and such to the listed media hosts below so I don't increase the repository size of libretro/docs
+I'm storing up Libretro/Docs webms here so I don't increase the repository size of libretro/docs

 **DO NOT DIRECTLY LINK TO THE WEBMS IN THE GITHUB REPOSITORY**